 (5) Health insurance premiums, retirement contributions and other benefits provided herein shall continue as long as the recipient is on donated leave.

 11.5 Funeral and Bereavement Leave.
 The Employer shall permit employees to absent themselves, without loss of salary, not to exceed four (4) days to attend the funeral and for other concerns resulting from the death of a member of the employee’s immediate family.
-The term immediate family shall mean grandparent, parent, sibling, spouse, child or grandchild, mother-in-law, or father-in-law, or an individual who serves in the same relationship.
+The term immediate family shall refer to 11.2A above.

 11.6 Sabbatical Leave.
 Sabbatical leaves will be granted by the College to employees in accordance with standards and practices developed by the College.
 Such leaves may be granted for one semester at full pay or one year at half-pay.